poly-hammer/meta-human-dna-addon/docs/user-interface/utilities.md

 ### Auto Fit
 Auto-fits the selected bones to the head mesh

+### Revert
+Revert the selected bone's transforms to their values in the DNA file.

+## Convert Selected to DNA
+Converts the selected mesh object to a valid mesh that matches the provided base DNA file.

 !!!
 Warning
     The auto fitting algorithm is UV based, so it will only work correctly if your UV layout matches the one below.
 You can't have overlapping/or extra islands.

 ![](../images/user-interface/utilities/3.png){: class="rounded-image" style="height:400px"}
 ![](../images/user-interface/utilities/4.png){: class="rounded-image" style="height:400px"}

-### Revert
-Revert the selected bone's transforms to their values in the DNA file.